HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Carbon Fouled Spark Plug – Besthomegear.com

-If you see black deposits on the electrode or insulator of your spark plug, you have a carbon build-up – or carbon-fouled plug.
-Carbon-fouled plugs indicate your fuel-to-air carburetor settings are too rich in gas, or your air filter is dirty and needs to be cleaned or replaced.
+Carbon-fouled plugs indicate that your fuel-to-air carburetor settings are too rich in gas or that your air filter is dirty and needs to be cleaned or replaced.

 You may also consider using a “hotter” or different recommended spark plug brand.